Jovellmiranda14/news-aggregator-react/README.md

-Sure!
-Here's your cleaned-up version — more organized, consistently styled, and slightly more professional but still simple and clear:

----

 # 📰 News Aggregator React App

 A sleek, responsive news aggregator built with **React**, fetching and displaying the latest articles from various sources using the **News API**.